united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/factorycube-edge/index.md

 You can now log into the device using the SSH keys you specified in the config file.
 You can get the kubeconfig with `cat /etc/rancher/k3s/k3s.yaml`.

-## Method 2: using factorycube-core-deployment
+## Method 2: using factorycube-edge-deployment
 Recommended for large deployments.
 Enterprise only.

 ### Prerequisites